linrongbin16/colorbox.nvim/README.md

 There're some colors (`tokyonight-day`, `rose-pine-dawn`) are forced to be light, e.g. they forced `set background=light` on loading.
 Thus the other following colors will continue use `light` background.

-If you want to bring the dark-able colors back to dark, please use:
+If you want to bring the dark-able colors back to `dark`, please use:

 ```lua
 require('colorbox').setup({